sofiallende/sofiallende.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

-# Coming soon!
+# In preparation

-- Characterizing Mixing-Length Growth and  Melt Rates at the Ice-Ocean Interface
+- Characterizing mixing-length growth and melt rates at the ice-ocean interface
-- Summer and winter deppening of the mixed layer in pan-Arctic Seas
+- Summer and winter deepening of the mixed layer in pan-Arctic seas